KushagraShukla004/SQL-MY-NOTES/DML (Data Manipulation Language).md

 DELETE FROM Table_Name WHERE condition;
 ```

-To delete every record in the table:
+To delete every record in the table (basically empty the table):
 ```
 DELETE FROM Table_Name;
 ```